 The first thing you’ll have to pay is the application fee.
 Typically this fee covers the credit check, certain administrative costs and it may also include the appraisal.
 Depending on the lender, you could pay as little as $75 or as much as $500 just to apply for a refinance.
 There are no refunds if your application is denied.
 If the appraisal isn’t included in the application fee, you can expect to pay a professional appraiser anywhere from $300 to $1,000 for their time.

-Assuming your application is approved, you’ll also have to pay a loan origvination fee.
+Assuming your application receives approval, you’ll also have to pay a loan origination fee.
 This fee covers the lender’s administrative and financing costs and it’s usually one percentage point of your refinance loan amount.
 If you’re refinancing a $200,000 mortgage, you’re looking at an origination fee of $2,000.
 You may also have to pay a separate fee to the lender for reviewing the refinancing documents before closing.
 This can run anywhere from $200 to $400.

-Before you start the refinance process, it’s a good idea to find out whether you’ll be assessed a prepayment penalty.
+Before you start the refinance process, it’s a good idea to find out whether you’ll encounter a prepayment penalty.
 Certain lenders will charge you for paying off your mortgage loan early even if you’re refinancing.
 The fee could be several months’ worth of mortgage payments.
 Some of the other costs you may have to pay include a title search fee, an inspection fee, flood certifications, recording fees and attorneys’ fees.
 These fees can easily increase the cost of a refinance by several hundred dollars or more.

 The number one reason that many people refinance is to get a lower interest rate on their mortgage.
 Some even choose to buy points to lower their rate.
 This essentially means paying an upfront fee in exchange for a lower monthly rate.
 A lower rate translates to lower payments, which means you’ll pay less for your home overall.
 Paying less towards your mortgage each month also frees extra cash in your budget that you can put towards your short- and long-term savings goals.